CloudLabsAI-Azure/fbricrealtimeintdepth/Lab guides/Getting-started-pages/Day-02-getting-started-page.md

 The architecture for this lab involves the following key components:

-1. **Fabric-enabled Power BI Workspace:** A centralized workspace that hosts and manages all Microsoft Fabric real-time analytics assets.
-2. **KQL Database:** A high-performance database optimized for storing and querying streaming and event-based data using KQL.
-3. **Real-Time Hub:** The entry point in Fabric for discovering, connecting, and ingesting real-time data sources.
-4. **Event Stream:** A pipeline that routes real-time data from sources to destinations with optional transformations.
-5. **Event Transformation:** A process to filter, enrich, and reshape streaming data before analysis or storage.
-6. **KQL Queryset:** An interactive environment for writing and executing KQL queries against a KQL database.
-7. **Control Commands and Policies:** Administrative configurations used to manage ingestion, retention, security, and performance of a KQL database.
-8. **Fabric Real-Time Dashboard:** A live dashboard that visualizes streaming data for instant insights and monitoring.
-9. **Visual Exploration in Real-Time Dashboards:** Interactive analysis of live data through filters, visuals, and real-time updates.
-10. **Power BI Report from KQL Query:** A Power BI report built on KQL queries to extend real-time insights into rich analytics.
-11. **Alerts on Event Streams:** Automated notifications triggered when defined conditions are met in streaming data.
+- **Microsoft Fabric Trial, Azure Pass, Capacity, and Workspace:** Enable access, compute resources, and a centralized environment for building all Fabric analytics assets.

+- **Azure Container Instance & Event Hubs:** Generate and ingest real-time stock and clickstream data into the analytics pipeline.

+- **Microsoft Fabric Eventstream & Eventhouse:** Ingest, transform, and route streaming data using KQL-powered real-time processing.

+- **KQL Database & KQL Queryset:** Store streaming data and analyze it using high-performance KQL queries.

+- **Lakehouse & OneLake (with Fabric Shortcuts):** Persist raw, curated, and prediction data with unified access across Fabric without data movement.

+- **Fabric Notebooks (Data Engineering & Data Science):** Clean, aggregate data and build, train, and run machine learning models.

+- **Dimensional & Semantic Models:** Structure data into business-friendly models for reporting and analytics.

+- **Power BI Reports & Real-Time Dashboards:** Visualize real-time and historical insights with interactive dashboards and reports.

+- **Data Activator (Reflex):** Monitor streaming data and trigger alerts or automated actions based on defined conditions.

-12. **Workspace Cleanup:** Ensures resources are deleted after learning activities.
+- **Workspace Cleanup:** Ensures resources are deleted after learning activities.
 Helps maintain a cost-efficient environment.

 ## Architecture

-In this lab, you will use **Microsoft Fabric Real-Time Analytics** to build an end-to-end streaming and analytics workflow that enables real-time data ingestion, processing, analysis, visualization, and alerting.
-The process begins by setting up a **Fabric-enabled Power BI workspace** and creating a **KQL database** to serve as the analytical store for event and streaming data.

-You will ingest live data through the **Real-Time hub**, publish and manage **event streams**, and apply **event transformations** to clean, filter, and enrich data as it flows through the pipeline.
-The transformed events are ingested into the KQL database, where you will use **KQL Querysets** to run powerful KQL queries and explore both real-time and historical data.

-Finally, you will create **Fabric Real-Time dashboards** to visualize streaming insights, build **Power BI reports from KQL queries** for interactive business reporting, and configure **alerts on event streams** to proactively monitor conditions and respond to critical events—demonstrating a complete, production-ready real-time analytics architecture in Microsoft Fabric.
+The architecture is built on **Microsoft Fabric** to deliver an end-to-end real-time and advanced analytics solution.
+Real-time data is generated by a stock generator application running on **Azure Container Instances** and ingested through **Azure Event Hubs**.
+This streaming data is consumed by **Fabric Eventstream and Eventhouse**, where real-time transformations are applied using **KQL**, and the processed events are routed to a **KQL Database** for high-performance, low-latency analytics.

+In parallel, data is persisted in a **Lakehouse on OneLake** for long-term storage, curation, and machine learning workloads. **Fabric notebooks** are used for data engineering, dimensional modeling, and building predictive models, with results exposed through **semantic models**.
+Insights are delivered via **Power BI reports and Real-Time dashboards**, while **Data Activator (Reflex)** continuously monitors streaming data to trigger alerts and automated actions, completing a unified, scalable real-time intelligence architecture.

 ## Getting Started with the Lab